Close

-What Causes Butt Pain During Pregnancy
+What Causes Butt Pain While Pregnant?

 There could be several reasons why you may be experiencing pain in the bottom during your pregnancy.
-If you have ever had to stop and wonder, “Why am I experiencing sharp pain in my buttocks?” go through the following and you may find out why.
+If you have ever had to stop and wonder, “Why am I experiencing sharp pain in my buttocks?” go through the following, and you may find out why.

 1. Sciatica

-2. Hemorrhoids
+2. Haemorrhoids

 3. Contractions

 This is a natural part of the last stage of pregnancy.
-Contractions usually take place when it is time for the baby to get pushed out.
+Contractions usually take place when it is time for the baby to be pushed out.
 There are some women who will also feel this contraction pain in the buttocks.

 4. Pelvic Girdle Pain